Cmon3/AutomateSearch/README.md

 ![Screenshot5](/Images/heroku_vars.PNG)

-you can follow this information, and take into account pasting the whole json of your google credentials:
+you can follow the next guide, and take into account pasting the whole json of your google credentials:

 [Digital Ocean Docs](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/)

-then this guide on how to create a droplet (which I think would be the best way) which will run on a specific date:
+then this guide on how to create a droplet (which I think would be the best way) that will run on a specific date:

 [Running automated python scripts in the cloud with cronjobs](https://medium.com/@cprkrn/running-automated-python-scripts-in-the-cloud-with-cronjobs-47476b33f817)